innolitics/rdm/README.md

 3.4 Eighth requirement goes here.
 ```

 The script converts this format into a YAML format that can be consumed by the `rdm render` command.
-This script illustrates you you can customize RDM to your project's unique needs.
+This script illustrates that you can customize RDM to your project's unique needs.

 ### [Download Linked Images](https://github.com/innolitics/rdm/tree/main/contrib/download_images.py)